Approximating the quantum approximate optimization algorithm with digital-analog interactions: The Digital-Analog Quantum Computational Paradigm

-$M$ has been shown to be non-singular in the case that $n\neq 4$ but an alternative procedure can be followed in this case \cite{parra2020digital}.
+For the case of $n=4$, $M$ is singular as, for example, $X_1X_2 H_{resource}X_1X_2 = X_3X_4 H_{resource}X_3X_4$ and the condition of linear independence of the effective Hamiltonians from different blocks is not met.
+This, however, is a special case and the obtained Hamiltonians are linearly independent for $n>4$.
 QAOA problems of interest, however, far exceed this value in size.

 An obstacle for the usage of this scheme is that any of the times calculated in this procedure may be negative.
 Following the computation of a time vector $t_\kappa$ providing a DA circuit to simulate a desired Ising Hamiltonian, negative times must be eliminated as it is experimentally impossible to run an always-on interaction---the nature of which we can't temporarily change---for a negative time.